 The BS spectral mask given in Section 5.2.1.2 can be reused for 200MHz channel bandwidth as the BS spectral mask is given as a function of the frequency offset Δf and it is agnostic to the assumed operating channel bandwidth.

-The UE spectral mask given in Section 5.3.1.2 can be reused for 200MHz channel bandwidth following Section 5.5.2.1 in [5], where the limit in this first MHz will remain -24dBm/30kHz.
+The UE spectral mask given in Section 5.3.1.2 can be reused for 200MHz channel bandwidth.
 Accordingly, the UE spectral mask in Section 5.3.1.2 can be updated to accommodate 200MHz channel bandwidth as given in Table A.2-1.